SkimJazz/mern-jobify-version0/WIKI.md

 Now, both the server and client should be running on your local machine.
 The server will restart automatically whenever there are changes thanks to `nodemon`, and the client will also update in real time as you make changes to the code.

+5. **Setup the `.env` file**: The project uses environment variables to store sensitive information such as database connection strings and JWT secrets.
+You need to create a `.env` file in the root directory of the project and add the necessary variables.
+Ref the `.env.example` file for the required variables.